Midwest Outreach Manager / National Women's Entrepreneurship Manager

 As Small Business Majority’s Director of Digital Engagement and Strategy, Zac is responsible for increasing the visibility and overall presence of the organization through digital engagement.
 Zac works with the outreach and communications teams to develop and implement strategies that leverage data analytics and community building.
 These strategies drive engagement with the organization by promoting our core values and creating an atmosphere of increased dialogue and involvement with Small Business Majority’s network of small businesses.

 Prior to joining Small Business Majority, Zac was the CRM Manager at Trust for the National Mall, where he managed donor outreach and grass-roots solicitation efforts to the meet the Trust's quarterly financial goals.
 Zac also acted as the Salesforce Administrator for the Trust and was responsible for using database analytics to aid high-level decision making in the organization.Contact Zachary »

 Kathy Berry directs Small Business Majority’s finance, human resources and administrative operations.
 She has more than 35 years of business management experience, including more than 20 years in small entrepreneurial environments, having helped grow three small businesses in the arenas of healthcare, interactive technology and online education.
 She also has held senior positions with companies and organizations focused on technology, law and housing.

-Prior to joining Small Business Majority more than eight years ago, Kathy served as a Director at iMind Education Systems and as Director of Operations for ACI Interactive, where she oversaw administration, human resources and accounting.
+Prior to joining Small Business Majority nearly 10 years ago, Kathy served as a Director at iMind Education Systems and as Director of Operations for ACI Interactive, where she oversaw administration, human resources and accounting.
 Immediately before joining Small Business Majority, she was Human Resources Manager for Freed & Associates, a boutique healthcare consulting firm.
 She serves as Small Business Majority’s Secretary-Treasurer.Contact Kathy »

 Northern California Outreach Manager